 Sometimes, when natural gas prices are favorable to do so, the United States re-exports some of the LNG that it originally imported.
-In 2020, the United States re-exported about 3 Bcf to Argentina, Brazil, and South Korea.
+However, in 2021, the United States did not re-export any LNG.

 LNG export terminals consume some of the natural gas delivered to the facility to operate the liquefaction equipment.
-The U.S. Energy Information Administration (EIA) estimates that about 15% to 18% of the volume of natural gas delivered to LNG export facilities is used for liquefaction, with additional volumes used for processes not directly related to liquefaction at export terminals, such as on-site power generation.1
+The U.S. Energy Information Administration (EIA) estimates that about 8% to 10% of the volume of natural gas delivered to LNG export facilities is used for liquefaction, with additional volumes used for processes not directly related to liquefaction at export terminals, such as on-site power generation.1

 U.S. LNG exports are expected to increase in coming years as new U.S. LNG export capacity comes online.
 See detailed information about existing and under-construction large-scale U.S. liquefaction facilities (xls).

 1 EIA does not publish aggregated data specifically on the volumes of natural gas consumed for LNG liquefaction.
 Those volumes are included, but are not itemized, in the data for natural gas consumption for pipeline and distribution use.